Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

 Popular eCommerce Sites

-Popular eCommerce sites in Australia include eBay (AU), Amazon (AU), Woolworths, JB HiFi, Big W, Coles, Kogan.com, Officeworks, Chemist Warehouse, and Catch.
+Popular eCommerce sites in Australia include eBay (AU), Amazon (AU), Woolworths, JB HiFi, Kmart, Coles, Kogan.com, Officeworks, Chemist Warehouse, Dan Murphys, Amazon.com, Nike, and Catch.

 According to Australia Post research, 48.8 percent of all online payments are made via PayPal.
 Credit and debit cards account 39.9 percent of online payments.
 The fastest growing segment is the buy now pay later market.
-Market leader, AfterPay recorded a 15 percent increase in customers over 2020.
+Market leader, AfterPay recorded an 18 percent increase in customers over 2021.

 Mobile eCommerce represents a significant opportunity in the local market.
 With mobile penetration at close to 100%, mobile payments and purchasing is a major strategy for all retailers.
 According to a report by PayPal, 26.4 percent of all ecommerce transactions occur via mobile phone, representing a 28.8 percent year-on-year increase, and dwarfing transactions made over laptop and desktop, which have been shrinking over the last couple of years.

-Australia’s digital advertising market grew by 20 percent over 2020.
-Digital marketing spend over the same period reached US$7.5 billion.
-Video advertising is the largest growth segment of the local market – with annual spend in 2020 reaching US$1.2 billion, up 17.2 percent on 2019.
+Australia’s digital advertising market grew by 18 percent over 2021.
+Research by Statista suggests that total online advertising revenue reached US$9.7 billion in 2021.
+Video advertising is the largest growth segment of the local market – with annual spend in 2020 of US$1.9 billion.